microsoft/trident/README.md

     or delay the reboot until a later point in time.
 After the new runtime OS image has been staged, Trident will update the host's status to DeploymentStaged.
-  - **FinalizeDeployment**: Trident will reboot the host into the newly deployed runtime OS image to complete a clean install or A/B update.
+  - **finalize**: Trident will reboot the host into the newly deployed runtime OS image to complete a clean install or A/B update.
 Trident will first manage the UEFI firmware variables, to ensure that post reboot, the firmware will boot into the updated runtime OS image.
 Then, Trident will